Skip to main content

 What is Skin Cancer?

 Skin cancer is the most common form of cancer in the United States.
-More than 90 percent of skin cancers are caused by sun exposure .
+More than 90% of skin cancers are caused by sun exposure.
 Skin cancers are divided into two major groups: nonmelanoma and melanoma.

-Nonmelanoma skin cancers (usually basal cell and squamous cell) are the most common cancers of the skin.
-Nonmelanoma skin cancer develops from all types of skin cells except melanocytes.
+Nonmelanoma skin cancers (usually basal and squamous cell) are the most common skin cancers.
+They develop from all types of skin cells except melanocytes.

 What are the Causes and Risk Factors of Skin Cancer?

-Most basal cell and squamous cell skin cancers are caused by ultraviolet (UV) radiation produced by the sun, but other risk factors also are linked to these skin cancers.
-Risk factors listed below can increase the risk for skin cancer.
+Most basal cell and squamous cell skin cancers are caused by ultraviolet (UV) radiation produced by the sun, but other risk factors are also linked to these cancers.
+The factors listed below can increase the risk for skin cancer.

-Ultraviolet radiation: Too much exposure to UV radiation is a risk factor for skin cancer.
+Too much exposure to UV radiation.
 The main source of such radiation is sunlight and tanning lamps and booths.

-Race: People with fair skin, freckling or red or blond hair have a higher risk.
-The risk of skin cancer is much higher for whites than for dark-skinned African Americans.
+People with fair skin, freckling, or red or blond hair have a higher risk.
+The risk of skin cancer is much higher for Whites than for dark-skinned African Americans.

-Family history: People with a family history of skin cancer are at increased risk .
+People with a family history of skin cancer are at increased risk.
 A person who has already had melanoma is at a higher risk of getting another melanoma.

-Age: More than 50 percent of all melanomas occur in people older than 50 years of age.
+More than 50% of all melanomas occur in people older than 50 years of age.

 What are the Symptoms of Skin Cancer?

-Skin cancers often do not cause symptoms until they become quite large; then they can bleed or even hurt.
+Skin cancers often do not cause symptoms until they become quite large, at which point they can bleed or even hurt.
 Melanoma can occur anywhere on the body.
 It is important to know the difference between melanoma and a harmless mole.

 The ABCD rule can help determine whether a mole is normal or a melanoma.
 If a mole has the following characteristics, it might be a melanoma:

-C: color – the color of the mole is not the same all over.
-There may be shades of tan, brown, or black, and sometimes patches of red, blue or white.
+3. color – the mole's color is not the same all over.
+There may be shades of tan, brown, or black, and sometimes red, blue, or white patches.

-D: diameter – the mole is wider than about one-fourth of an inch.
+4. diameter – the mole is wider than about one-fourth an inch.

-• Nonmelanoma skin cancers are found on areas of skin exposed to sun.
+• Nonmelanoma skin cancers are found on areas of skin exposed to the sun.

-• Basal cell carcinomas often appear as flat, firm, pale areas or as small, raised, pink or red, translucent, shiny, waxy areas that may bleed after minor injury.
+• Basal cell carcinomas often appear as flat, firm, pale areas, or small, raised, pink or red, translucent, shiny, waxy areas that may bleed after minor injury.
 Large ones may have oozing or crusted spots.

 • Squamous cell cancer may appear as growing lumps, often with a rough surface or as flat, reddish patches that grow slowly.